mx-ruthie/interview-randomizer/README.md

 ## Acknowledgements

 Thank you to Techtonica for encouraging me to build this daydream as I continued learning in the Technical Assistant role.
-Thank you a million times over to my mentor, [Natalia Margolis] (https://github.com/Nmargolis), who has invested countless hours of her time to help me achieve my dream of being a full-stack engineer.
+Thank you a million times over to my mentor, [Natalia Margolis](https://github.com/Nmargolis), who has invested countless hours of her time to help me achieve my dream of being a full-stack engineer.
 Thanks to Scott Gilroy, a straight shooter and excellent teacher.
 Most of all thanks to my spouse Zach and our children for believing in and rooting for me.